arcee-ai/DALM/dalm/datasets/reading_comprehension_generation/README.md

 ```

 the output directory serves as a temporary holding place of all generated data before it can be made a dataset.
-The generation process usually takes time.
-SO every step is taken to ensure if the process is interrupted, once back running
+The generation process is time consuming.
+So every step is taken to ensure that if the process is interrupted, once back running
-will pick up where it left off
+will pick up where it left off.

 Chunking of data is enabled by default and requires the context length to be passed  which is why it passed in in the example